PaulApivat/covid/README.md

 7. Zoom in on Bangkok
 - use previously created Geo Facet Grid (mybkkgrid2)
 - created ggplot tile map for cases
-- create geofacet map for gender
+- create geofacet map for gender (BKK)
-- create geofacet map for age
+- create geofacet map for age (Thailand)

 ## Dashboard